AadityaKandel/App-Regulator/README.md

 > However, only "Profiles" feature works on this script because an executable is required for the "Camouflage" technique to work

-> Hence, if you want the full experience, go for the Executable Version
+> Hence, if you want the full experience, go for the Executable Version: https://github.com/AadityaKandel/App-Regulator-Executable

 > However, you can see the code which I designed for the executable version which I've commented on this script.